-So I embarked on my own informal vegan chef journey, one that lead me to becoming a confident and skilled vegan chef.
+So I embarked on my own informal vegan chef journey, one that lead me to become a confident and skilled vegan chef.

 Step 1: Learn how to be a vegan chef